SHAPES OF RAIN

 The facts

-• Musical performances by: Marina Iglesias, Christian Rainer, Andrej Prozorov, Anke Lucks, Almut Schlichting
+- Musical performances during the festival by: Marina Iglesias, Christian Rainer, Andrej Prozorov, Anke Lucks, Almut Schlichting

 Talking about the project